Islandora-Devops/isle-buildkit/README.md

 Many dependencies in this repo are automatically updated using [renovate](https://www.mend.io/renovate/).
 Most dependencies are managed using [advanced capture](https://docs.renovatebot.com/modules/manager/regex/#advanced-capture) in the Dockerfile.
 We utilize the following datasources to receive automatic updates:

 - [repology](https://docs.renovatebot.com/modules/datasource/repology/) to update pinned OS packages installed via `apk`
+  - these dependencies are automatically merged when our CI tests pass using [automerge](https://docs.renovatebot.com/key-concepts/automerge/#automerging-and-scheduling)
 - [github-releases](https://docs.renovatebot.com/modules/datasource/github-releases/) and [github-tags](https://docs.renovatebot.com/modules/datasource/github-tags/) for software we install manually
 - [git-refs](https://docs.renovatebot.com/modules/datasource/git-refs/) when we pin to a specific commit on a branch